 Phobjikha Valley, sometimes referred to as Gangtey Valley, is a wide glacial valley that is a protected area, managed by the Royal Society for the Protection of Nature, and as such seems halted in time.
-The unspoilt marshland scenery and rich biodiversity are almost eerily beautiful, and it is a popular destination for hikers and naturalists alike.
+The unspoilt marshland scenery and rich biodiversity are almost eerily beautiful, and it is a popular destination for hikers and naturalists visiting this part of Bhutan.

 The primary reason that it is so protected is that it’s the roosting grounds for the rare Black Necked Cranes that migrate over the Himalayas from Tibet for the winter.
 Their arrival in October is thought to herald a good potato harvest and prosperity for the valley and the Black Nest Festival ensues in early November.